STAT547-UBC-2019-20/group_08_ADULT-INCOME/README.md

 ### Milestone 5: Dashboard

 To run our Dash app, clone or download this project repository and run the command ```Rscript app.R```

+### Milestone 6: Complete App

+Our Dash app was updated based on feedback, bug fixes were finalized, and the app was deployed online.

+___View our finalized app here:___ https://group08-1994-adult-income.herokuapp.com/